sesh/django-up/README.md

 By using this link you will receive a $100, 60-day credit once a valid payment method is added.
 If you spend $25 I will receive $25 credit in my account.

 `django-up` costs around $7/month to host on Linode, referrals cover that cost, plus help to support my other projects hosted there.
-I've used various hosting providers over the last few years but Linode is the one that I like the most.
+I've used various hosting providers over the years but Linode is the one that I like the most.

 _This is the only place where referral codes are used.
 All other links in the documentation will take you to the services without my reference._

 ## Quick Start (with Pipenv)

 Create a new VPS with your preferred provider and update your domain's DNS records to point at it.
-Check that you can SSH to the new server before continuing.
+Check that you can SSH to the new server as `root` before continuing.

 Ensure that `ansible` is installed on the system your are deploying from.